Daniel-W-Innes/-SYSC3110-Project/docs/UserManual.md

 		 - Suitable JVM implementations can be had from directly from Oracle.
 However, due to recent changes, an Oracle account is required to obtain a JVM from them.
 Thus, to obtain a JVM implementation without having to create an account, visit [openjdk](https://adoptopenjdk.net/)
  3.
 	- Download the JAR file found in this repository.
-	-  Navigate to the downloaded the folder containing the JAR file in the operating system and invoke the following command: java -jar --enable-preview SYSC3110-Project.jar
+	-  Navigate to the downloaded the folder containing the JAR file in the operating system terminal and invoke the following command: java -jar --enable-preview SYSC3110-Project.jar
 		- The suitable JVM implementation must be globally defined (i.e. in the PATH variable on Microsoft Windows) in order for the program to automatically launch from the file explorer.
  4.
 	*  Upon first launching the game, the initial board is presented.